mike-rogers/rally-bookkeeper/index.md

 ### I dislike logging into Rally.
 You've committed your code, wrapped up the story, but now you have to log back into Rally (my organization makes me log in every three hours.
 THREE!) and update all the things.

-**OR** you could install this plugin and just phrase your commit messages in a more deliberate fashion and let the Bookkeeper handle the bookkeeping.
+**OR** you could install this plugin and just phrase your commit messages in an extremely particular fashion and let the Bookkeeper handle the bookkeeping.

 ### Configuration
 Once you've installed the plugin through the normal channels (or by downloading the HPI file from the link in the upper right) you'll need to configure the plugin for your build.